Millipedes

-A millipede is a unique looking creature that is fascinating to watch outside in nature but no fun to deal with inside your home.
-Learn more about millipede problems, how they're different from centipedes and what their breeding habits are with info from MosquitoNix® pros in our Pest Library.
+A millipede is a unique looking creature that is fascinating to watch outside in nature, but is no fun to deal with inside your home.
+Learn more about millipede problems, how they're different from centipedes and what their breeding habits are with info from MosquitoNix® pros in our Insect Library.

 Description

 Millipedes are some of the Earth's oldest creatures.
-Scientists believe they were the first creature to move onto dry land and breathe air.
-A fossil of one found in Scotland dates back 428 million years, and today there are some 13,000 species on the planet.
-They are not an insect but an arthropod, which are invertebrates with segmented bodies and jointed appendages.
+Scientists believe they were the first living entities to move onto dry land and breathe air.
+A fossil of one found in Scotland dates back 428 million years, and today there are some 13,000 species of millipede on the planet.
+They are not insects but arthropods, which are invertebrates with segmented bodies and jointed appendages.
 Other arthropods include crabs and spiders.
 The word millipede means "one thousand feet" in Latin, but these critters tend to have between 100 and 750 legs.

-They look like long segmented worms with antennae and range in color from deep orange to brown or black.
-Millipedes differ from centipedes in the placement and number of legs, and in two other important ways.
-First, millipedes move slowly whereas as centipedes quickly dart from cover to cover.
-Second, centipedes are carnivorous, feeding on insects and spiders by paralyzing them with poison - which they can use against humans as well.
-Millipedes eat only decaying plant matter such as leaves or vegetable plants.
-They are considered more of a garden pest, because they can damage or devour emergent seedlings.
+They look like long-segmented worms with antennae and range in color from deep orange to brown or black.
+Millipedes differ from centipedes in the placement and number of legs and in two other important ways.
+First, millipedes move slowly whereas centipedes quickly dart from cover to cover.
+Second, centipedes are carnivorous, feeding on insects and spiders by paralyzing them with poison which they can use against humans, as well.
+Millipedes eat only decaying plant matter, such as leaves or vegetable plants.
+They are considered more of a garden pest because they can damage or devour emergent seedlings.

 Breeding Habits